MicrosoftDocs/winrt-api/windows.ui.xaml.controls/calendardatepicker.md

 ## -remarks

-CalendarDatePicker is a drop down control that’s optimized for picking a single date from a calendar view where contextual information like the day of the week or fullness of the calendar is important.
-It’s similar to the [DatePicker](datepicker.md) control, but the [DatePicker](datepicker.md) is optimized for picking a known date, such as a date of birth, where the context of the calendar is not important.
+CalendarDatePicker is a drop down control that's optimized for picking a single date from a calendar view where contextual information like the day of the week or fullness of the calendar is important.
+It's similar to the [DatePicker](datepicker.md) control, but the [DatePicker](datepicker.md) is optimized for picking a known date, such as a date of birth, where the context of the calendar is not important.

 You can use the CalendarDatePicker control in its default form with a minimal amount of Extensible Application Markup Language (XAML) or other code, or you can customize it in various ways to suit your app.
 Here's a simple CalendarDatePicker created in Extensible Application Markup Language (XAML) and code.